zeh/key-action-binder/README.md

 		.bindGamepad(KeyActionBinder.GamepadButtons.ACTION_DOWN)
 		.setTolerance(0.05); // To prevent a player from hitting the jump button while still in the air

-Then, evaluate the actions inside the game loop:
+Then, evaluate the actions inside your game loop:

 	function myGameLoop() {
 		// Check whether the player should move